 It wasn’t all smooth sailing, however.
 Three weeks into dating Hugh, Deborra-Lee began having second thoughts about the relationship with her costar, who was 13 years her junior.
 After all, she had just resolved not to date any actors—especially those under 30.
 “She kind of [broke up with me], a little bit,” the Greatest Showman star revealed on the “Aussies in Hollywood with Jenny Cooney” podcast.

 Hugh's charm, however, won her over, and she decided to stick it out.
 According to Hugh: “I just knew 100 percent, I even knew when she was trying to work out reasons to break up with me.”

 The Les Misérable star was so confident the pair would stand the test of time that he proposed just four months into their courtship—with a ring that he designed himself.
 “He was very nervous because he didn’t have a clue about jewelry or diamonds, and he just went in there, and he said, ‘I don’t know what I’m doing, so I’ll just tell you a bit about Deb,’” Hugh’s long-time bride revealed on a 2004 podcast.
 She continued: “And this poor jeweler, he sat there for an hour-and-a-half and [Hugh] bored him endlessly, giving [him] every nuance of my personality.”

 April 11, 1996: Wedding Bells Ring

-The duo has a special message written in Sanskirt on their wedding rings, which they exchanged in Melbourne, Australia, on April 11, 1996—only 11 months after meeting.
+The duo has a special message written in Sanskirt on their wedding rings, which they exchanged in Melbourne, Australia, on April 11, 1996.
+Only 11 months after meeting, Deb became Hugh Jackman's wife.
 As Deborra said in the same podcast, each one reads, "Om paramar to the mainamar,” meaning: "we dedicate our union to a greater source.”

 1996: From Wedded Bliss to Tough Times